Little Piece of Heaven

-"I hope you know what you're doing."
+"You know what you're doing."

 She expected him to release a small intake of breath with a smirk, to utter that trademark sound of his that just gushed with ridicule and disdain.
 But he remained silent after her last sentence was spoken.

 After the bandage had been removed, she curiously examined the wound.

 "This is quite the electrical burn.
 I guess you learned to use the chidori more than twice…?"

 "Hn."
 There it was.
 He was bound to do it.
 "I used it 19 times," Sasuke told her bluntly.
 "I overdid it when I fought my brother.
 The bone snapped and the skin hemorrhaged."